StarRocks/starrocks/docs/en/administration/data_migration_tool.md

 # <SOURCE/TARGET>_<domain>=<IP>
 ```

-The following example does as listed below:
+The following example performs these operations:

 1. Map the source cluster's private network addresses `192.1.1.1` and `192.1.1.2` to `10.1.1.1` and `10.1.1.2`.
 2. Map the target cluster's private network address `fe-0.starrocks.svc.cluster.local` to `10.1.2.1`.